harlanhong/awesome-talking-head-generation/readme.md

 Papers for Talking Head Generation, released codes collections.

-This repo mainly focus on the image-driven talking head generation task, but any addition or bug about other domain talking head generation,please open an issue, pull requests or e-mail me by `fhongac@cse.ust.hk`.
+Any addition or bug about talking head generation,please open an issue, pull requests or e-mail me by `fhongac@cse.ust.hk`.
 If you are researching in talking head generation task, you can add my discord account: Fa-Ting Hong#6563 for better communication and cooperations.

+ :fire:I am currently seeking a job or postdoctoral position.
+If you are interested in my qualifications and experience, please feel free to contact me. :fire:

 ## Related Group